 If you’re on the lookout for a low-key affair, head to one of the many wine bars dotted around the city centre.
 Normally low-lit with candles, and tucked away from the hustle and bustle, many have a tapas menu to browse and mellow background music.

-For some authentic Jewish fare, head to the lively Szeroka square in Kasimierz.
-Decorated like a modern Israeli café, this atmospheric restaurant’s slogan is ‘hummus and happiness’.
-It’s popular for its mouth-watering mezze, the majority of which are meat-free, and a wine list that consists solely of wines from Israel, Armenia and Poland.
+Head to the Kasimierz for some authentic Jewish fare.
+Test out some mouth-watering mezze, the majority of which are meat-free, and a wine list that consists solely of wines from Israel, Armenia and Poland.

 Kraków is a fairly compact city, meaning you can get almost anywhere on foot.
 The terrain is fairly flat and there’s a nice riverside promenade you can enjoy on sunny days.
 All the hotels are conveniently located too, under 20 minutes’ walk from the market square and Jewish District.
 There’s also a fair few parks and green spaces, ideal for an afternoon stroll.